tibetan-nlp/lexicon-of-tibetan-verb-stems/README.md

 Steps to create **verbs-final.txt**:

-1. Apply the XSLT file to the dictionary.

-`java -cp saxon9.jar:DictionarySearchStandalone.jar net.sf.saxon.Transform -s:dictionary.xml -xsl:verbs.xsl -o:verbs.txt`
+1. Apply the XSLT file to the dictionary with the command `java -cp saxon9.jar:DictionarySearchStandalone.jar net.sf.saxon.Transform -s:dictionary.xml -xsl:verbs.xsl -o:verbs.txt`

 2. Copy **verbs.txt** to **verbs-final.txt**.
 Use the latter file in the steps that follow.